 This leg brace is less expensive than others and the reviews are moderate.
 The company advises taking your dog’s measurements prior to ordering.

 This is designed to only be worn a few hours at a time.
 The inexpensive design doesn’t allow for air to get in.
 Does not “breathe”.

 At $24.03 it might be just what you need.
 If not, check the return policy before purchasing.

 Customized ACL dog braces are made to fit your dog and, for that reason, it may not be possible to get a refund.

 Companies who offer medical-grade products are pretty confident that you’re going to be happy with your purchase.
 You’ll find everything from expensive to cheap, from high quality dog braces, and everything in between.

 The product is made with an angled design to help prevent the brace from sliding down.
 In addition, their braces can be hand-washed (let dry naturally).
 Measurements range from XS to XL.

 Tailwind offers high-quality support braces that offer stability and support.
 You’ll find everything you need at the link:

 Choosing the appropriate leg brace for your dog depends on what you can realistically afford, veterinarian recommendations, and how much use you will get out of the brace.

-If you have multiple dogs, buying a medical grade ACL dog brace might be the best idea over the long-term.
-However, if your looking for inexpensive stability as an aid, you might want to check out some of the cheaper options online.
+If you have multiple dogs, buying a medical-grade ACL dog brace might be the best idea over the long-term.
+However, if you’re looking for inexpensive stability as an aid, you might want to check out some of the cheaper options online.